austintheriot/dotfiles/README.md

 # Dot Files

 Welcome!
-Here is my (very) unpolished .dotfile configuration.
-Below are some setup notes to my future self, after I completely forgot what I setup or how I did it.
+Here is my rather unpolished .dotfile configuration.
+Below are some setup notes to my future self, for when I inevitably completely forget what I did or how I did it.

 ## Setup